Utrecht University

 Utrecht University (UU; Universiteit Utrecht, formerly Rijksuniversiteit Utrecht) is a public research university in Utrecht, Netherlands.
 Established 26 March 1636, it is one of the oldest universities in the Netherlands.
-In 2018, it had an enrollment of 31,801 students, and employed 7,191 faculty and staff.
-In 2018, 525 PhD degrees were awarded and 6,948 scientific articles were published.
-The 2018 budget of the university was €857 million.
+In 2024, it had an enrollment of 39,008 students, and employed 8,929 faculty members and staff.
+More than 600 PhD degrees were awarded and 8,314 scientific articles were published.
+The university's 2024 budget was €2.9 billion, consisting of €1.258 billion for the university (income from work commissioned by third parties is 365 million euros) and €1.643 billion for the University Medical Center Utrecht.

-Utrecht University counts a number of distinguished scholars among its alumni and faculty, including 12 Nobel Prize laureates and 13 Spinoza Prize laureates.
-Utrecht University has been placed consistently in the top 100 universities in the world by prominent international ranking tables.
-The university is ranked as the best university in the Netherlands by the Shanghai Ranking of World Universities 2022, ranked 14th in Europe and 54th in the world.

-The university's motto is "Sol Iustitiae Illustra Nos", which means May the Sun of Righteousness Enlighten Us.
-This motto was gleaned from a literal Latin Bible translation of Malachi 4:2.
-Rutgers University, having historical connections with Utrecht University, uses a modified version of this motto.

-Utrecht University is led by the University Board, consisting of Henk Kummeling (Rector Magnificus), Anton Pijpers (chair), Margot van der Starre (Vice Chair) and Anneloes Krul (Student Assessor).
+The university's interdisciplinary research targets life sciences, pathways to sustainability, dynamics of youth, and institutions for open societies.
+Utrecht University is led by the University Board, consisting of Wilco Hazeleger (Rector Magnificus), Anton Pijpers (chair), Margot van der Starre (Vice Chair) and Niels Vreeswijk (Student Assessor).
 Close ties are harboured with other institutions internationally through its membership in the Coimbra Group (CG), the League of European Research Universities (LERU), the Utrecht Network and the European University Association (EUA).